-The "Rebel Defences of Charleston Harbor" map identifies several Union and Confederate forts, fortresses and batteries.
+The "Rebel Defences of Charleston Harbor" map identifies several Union and Confederate forts, fortresses, and batteries.
 It includes such famous sites as Fort Johnson and Fort Sumter, from which the first shots of the war took place on April 12, 1861.
 It also identifies several other key military sites such as Fort Wagner, Castle Pinckney, Fort Marion, and Fort Moultrie.
 Fort Wagner was the target of the famous Union charge by the 54th Massachusetts, the most famous African American infantry unit, from Boston, Mass.
 The map also shows the prisoner exchange that took place in Charleston during a "lull" in the firing on the city by Union forces.